Zcy2000/web_studio/README.md

 # web_studio
-Smart contract project
+Smart contract project.
+This project is based on the OpenZeppelin smart contract library.

 We have perfected the trading order.
 Other features are still under development.

 The above code is for learning purpose only.
+Real production environments are not supported at this time.

-If you have copyright questions or other issues, please contact us in time.
+If you have any questions or ideas, please contact us in time.
 Email:zcy3132000l@163.com